 This Salmon Stir-Fry combines tender, juicy salmon with crisp green beans and umami-rich mushrooms all combined with a lemon, ginger, garlic, and soy sauce coating for a flavor-packed, nutrient-dense 20-minute healthy lunch idea!

 This Thai Cauliflower Rice is simple to prepare, and packed with Thai flavors including coconut milk, red curry paste, peanuts, and cilantro.
 The result is a veggie-packed, healthy low-carb homemade lunch!

 This healthy Teriyaki Chicken and Cauliflower stir-fry combines juicy, tender chicken with slightly crispy pan-fried cauliflower, and a sweet sticky healthy teriyaki sauce for restaurant-quality flavors but less sugar (and only unrefined sugars!), salt, and fat!
 Serve alone for a light low-carb healthy lunch idea or alongside cauliflower rice or rice for a heartier option!

 Prefer seafood to chicken?
-Then this Shrimp Stir-Fry could be your next favorite health lunch recipe!
+Then this Shrimp and Vegetable Stir Fry could be your next favorite health lunch recipe!
 This quick stir-fry combined juicy shrimp with lots of fresh veggies with a simple soy and maple-based sauce.
 Serve alone or over cauliflower rice for a hearty low-carb homemade lunch!

 This Healthy Chicken Stir-Fry is one of my favorite go-to healthy lunch recipes; all you need is one pan, chicken, a mixture of vegetables, and savory umami-rich stir-fry sauce made from pantry staples.
 The result is a hearty yet healthy low-carb lunch to be eaten alone or served with cauliflower rice (or the grain of your choice), ready in under 30 minutes.